-• Results of Math Functions: A Master Controller is continuously calculating the overall demand of the building using configurable mathematical operations, in a process called Flexi-Zone.
-The results of these functions can be redistributed to Boiler Controllers to offset the supply setpoint.
-Prolon Focus is a free visualization and configuration software for all Prolon controllers.
-Once the Boiler Controller has been physically wired to a Prolon network, it's time to add this controller to your Focus project.
+- Results of Math Functions: A Master Controller is continuously calculating the overall demand of the building using configurable mathematical operations, in a process called Flexi-Zone.
+The results of these functions can be redistributed to Boiler Controllers to offset the supply setpoint. - Supply Water Temperature: A Network Controller can be configured to retrieve or share the supply water temperature with a Boiler Controller.